ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 ### Supported service annotations

 - `loadbalancer.ovhcloud.com/class`

-  Authorized values: 'octavia' = Public Cloud Load Balancer, 'iolb' = Loadbalancer for Managed Kubernetes Service (will be deprecated in futur versions).
-  If not specified, the default class of the MKS Kubernetes versions your are using will be applied, please refer to the [versions matrix section](#kube-versions).
+Authorized values: 'octavia' = Public Cloud Load Balancer, 'iolb' = Loadbalancer for Managed Kubernetes Service (will be deprecated in future versions).
+If not specified, the default class of the MKS Kubernetes versions you are using will be applied, please refer to the [versions matrix section](#kube-versions).

 - `loadbalancer.ovhcloud.com/flavor`

   Not a standard OpenStack Octavia annotation (specific to OVHcloud).
 The size used for creating the loadbalancer.
-Specifications can be found on the [Load Balancer specifications](https://www.ovhcloud.com/en-gb/public-cloud/load-balancer/) page.
+Specifications can be found on the [Load Balancer specifications](/links/public-cloud/load-balancer) page.
 Authorized values => `small`,`medium`,`large`.
 Default is 'small'.

 - `service.beta.kubernetes.io/openstack-internal-load-balancer`